Faye Wong: Relationships

 In the early 1990s, Wong had a relationship with Luan Shu, the bassist of the Beijing rock band Black Panther.
 The relationship prompted Dou Wei, the vocalist, to leave Black Panther in 1991.
 Wong then started dating Dou and, in June 1996, married him.
 Their daughter, Leah, was born on 3 January 1997, with the Chinese name Dou Jingtong, meaning "child of Dou and Jing" (from Wong's stage name Jingwen).
 The baby's voice appears in the song "Tong" on the 1998 album Sing and Play and on the title track of the 1999 album Lovers & Strangers.
 Wong and Dou divorced in 1999 after Dou had announced his relationship with photographer Gao Yuan, with Wong claiming custody of Leah and waiving child support.

 Wong had an on-and-off relationship with Hong Kong star Nicholas Tse from early 2000 to late 2003, until Cecilia Cheung became involved.
 According to Liang Long, the frontman of Second Hand Rose, he and Wong had a brief relationship during one of her breakups with Tse in early 2003.
 Later that year, Wong began a relationship with Chinese actor Li Yapeng but did not go public until 2004.
 They married in 2005, after which she took an extended break from the entertainment industry.
 In 2006, Wong gave birth to their daughter, Li Yan (Lyla), who was born with a cleft lip.
 The couple subsequently founded the Smile Angel Foundation to support children with the condition.
 In 2007, Li Yapeng confirmed that he and Wong were planning for another child.
-In August 2008, Wong’s agent, Katie Chan, confirmed that Wong was pregnant.
-However, in September the same year, reports emerged that Wong had suffered a miscarriage.
-Chan later clarified in an interview that it was “a beautiful misunderstanding” and that she had misheard.
+In August 2008, Wong's agent, Katie Chan, confirmed that Wong was pregnant.
+However, the following month, after reports emerged that Wong had suffered a miscarriage, Chan clarified that it was “a beautiful misunderstanding” and that she had "misheard" the information about the pregnancy.
 In 2013, Wong and Li announced that they had divorced, with Li claiming custody of their daughter.
 In 2014, Wong and Tse rekindled their relationship.